-Alongside your study of classical studies, you can choose to study a second specialism from the subjects listed above, entitling you to include both subjects in the name of your degree, or complete your degree with modules chosen from a wide range of options.
+Alongside your study of classical studies, you can choose to study a second specialism from art history, creative writing, English language, English literature, history, modern languages, music, philosophy and religious studies.
+This will entitle you to include both subjects in the name of your degree, or complete your degree with modules chosen from a wide range of options.

 There are no formal qualifications required to study this degree.
 Computer and internet access required.